MicrosoftDocs/mixed-reality/enthusiast-guide/before-you-start.md

 ## Make sure you have the Windows 10 Version 1709 or newer installed

-You must be running the Windows 10 Version 1709 (the Fall Creators Update) or newer to use Windows Mixed Reality.
+You must be running the Windows 10 Version 1903 or newer to use Windows Mixed Reality.
 Compatible versions of Windows 10 include:

+* Windows 10 Version 1903
-* Windows 10 Version 1709 (Fall Creators Update, build 16299)
+* Windows 10 Version 1909
-* Windows 10 Version 1803 (Spring Update, build 17134)
+* Windows 10 Version 2004
-* Windows 10 Version 1809 (October Update, build 17763)
+* Windows 10 Version 20H2

 To see which version of Windows 10 your device is currently running, select the **Start** button, then select **Settings  > System > About**.